 Services and Specialties

-• Obsessive-compulsive disorder is characterized by suffering from intrusive thoughts, urges, or impulses that elicit feelings of disgust, anxiety, or panic (obsessions), and engaging in behavioral or mental actions (compulsions) in an attempt to mitigate the negative feelings.
+Obsessive-compulsive disorder is characterized by suffering from intrusive thoughts, urges, or impulses that elicit feelings of disgust, anxiety, panic, or discomfort (obsessions), and engaging in behavioral or mental acts (compulsions) in an attempt to mitigate the negative feelings.
 Symptoms often feel uncontrollable and create significant distress or dysfunction.
 Unfortunately, it can be incredibly difficult to find an OCD specialist, and non-specialists’ attempts at treatment are unhelpful at best, and at worst, further progress the illness’ severity.

-Exposure and response prevention is a short-term form of therapy (17-20 sessions) that is considered the gold standard treatment for OCD.
+Exposure and response prevention is a short-term form of therapy (up to 20 sessions) that is considered the gold standard treatment for OCD.
 In addition to being trained in ERP with CBT for OCD and anxiety-related disorders, I have completed training in inhibitory learning theory, and inference-based CBT.

 OCD’s presentation can look like a variety of other conditions, and misdiagnosis is common.
 Common misdiagnoses include generalized anxiety disorder, specific phobia, panic disorder, delusional disorder, and schizophrenia.
 It takes an average of 7.1 years to receive a correct diagnosis, and in that time, patients’ symptoms leave them feeling hopeless, full of shame, and like they cannot be helped.
 If you have OCD, feel you have tried everything, and struggle to believe you will ever be free of it, please know that you are not broken, and you are not particularly difficult — you just need the right help.